-It's proposed to prepare and maintain a fully integrated computerised traffic flow model that covers Brigg in its entirety.
-This will be available as a planning tool, to enable the prediction of future traffic flows and the impact of traffic volumes resulting from any new planning applications, ideas and suggestions, both within the towns' boundaries and those of neighbouring authorities.
+It is proposed that a fully integrated computerised traffic flow model that covers Brigg in its entirety should be prepared and maintained.
+This will be available as a planning tool, to enable the prediction of future traffic flows and the impact of traffic volumes resulting from any new planning applications, ideas and suggestions, both within the town's boundaries and those of neighbouring authorities.